Website Design: Orbit Media Studios

 Mana Ionescu believes in purpose and storytelling as the keys to digital marketing success.
 Mana is the founder of Lightspan Digital where her team focuses on driving traffic to clients’ websites and building profitable connections through social media and content marketing.

 From Techweek to CES, from Social Media Week to MPI TechCon, from 312Digital to DePaul University, Mana took the stage over 40 times in the past 2 years, busting social media myths and showing measurable results are possible.

 Mana is a passionate SCUBA diver and opera lover and a … wannabe runner who took up half marathons a couple years ago.
 She was born and raised in communist Romania by her grandparents and lived in Bulgaria before moving to the United States.
 She is slowly forgetting four of the five languages she once spoke.

 As principal advisor at Anchor Advisors, Ltd, Brad Farris guides business owners through the pitfalls and joys of growing their business.
-Brad is a speaker and author, and also heads EnMast.com, an online business owner community.
+Brad is a speaker and author, co-host of the Breaking Down Your Business podcast, and also heads EnMast.com, an online business owner community.
 Brad is passionate about business and helping business owners find better ways to do things, make more money and enjoy life more.

 These are some of the James Ellises on Google: Fitness model, Irish stage actor, Four-star US Navy Admiral, British cryptographer, Dean of USC Business School, British stationary store, Mayor of Ottowa, Australian politician, and Co-Inventor of the Usenet.
 This James Ellis is not them.
 He is taller and knows Google Analytics.